The Great Indoor: Norway’s Most Immersive Museums and Interactive Cultural Experiences

 • Life-sized holograms, interactive 3D artifacts, and multilingual exhibits in 12 languages

-It’s a cinematic, multilingual, and deeply immersive dive into Norse mythology and history.
+It’s a cinematic, multilingual, and deeply immersive dive into Norse history and culture.

 Kistefos Museum & The Twist (Jevnaker)